Chapter 1 - Never Judge a Book By its Cover

 “Of course,” Rose said, wiping the corners of her eyes.
 “Take this tray out to everyone,” she pointed to the platter on the counter.
 “But would you put the little plates and forks on it?
 I’ll bring the coffee out in a moment.”

-Tomo got there first, reaching for the plates, forks, and more napkins from the cupboards.
-He knew his brother’s family kitchen almost as well as his.
+Tomo got there first, reaching for the plates, forks, and more napkins from the cupboard.
+He knew his brother’s family kitchen almost as well as his own.
 He lifted the tray and assured Anna he had it covered then made his way into the living room.

 Anna came into the kitchen and poked her head into the icebox, withdrawing cream and putting together a quick coffee service, including sugar and small spoons.
-She and her cousin had a lot of practice helping each other out in the kitchen.
-Nowadays, she helped almost as much at Roses’ home as her Aunt Sanja and Rose helped out at hers, starting from when her mother passed away.
+She and her cousin had a lot of practice helping each other.
+Nowadays, she helped almost as much at Rose’s home as her Aunt Sanja and Rose helped out at hers, starting from when her mother passed away.

 “Thanks, Anna,” Rose said, genuinely.